 (2) The supervising dentist is employed by or a volunteer for, and the patients are referred by, the entity through which the program is operated.

-(a) Except as provided in division (B)(3)(b) of this section, the services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.
+(a) Except as provided in paragraph (B)(3)(b) of this rule, the services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.

 (D) The supervising dentist shall have no more than three dental hygienists treating patients when the dentist is not physically present.